 Numeracy is the ability to understand numbers and calculations.
-Science students rely on mathematics knowledge and skills when they undertake a scientific inquiry and communicate about their own and others’ ideas.
+Science students rely on mathematics knowledge and skills when they undertake a scientific inquiry to analyse data and communicate about their own and others’ ideas.

 Glossary created in Quizlet.
 You can practice the keywords.

 General maths resources and guides

 Here are links to useful websites that contain excellent guides, tutorials and examples that you can use to go over maths principles and skills.